AdaCore/spark2014/lrm/source/packages.rst

    Refined_State aspect specification within the body of the package.]

 #.
 A variable declared in the ``visible_part`` of a package implicitly
-   declares a state abstraction with the same identifier as the ``defining_identifier`` of the variable.
+   declares a state abstraction entity with the same identifier as the ``defining_identifier`` of the variable.
 The variable declaration acts as the completion of the state abstraction.
 The implicitly declared state abstraction is only visible in a limited view of the package.